-Method of Calculation: Total the number of index herds and adjacent herds in Profiler, restricted herds in SCS, infested and exposed herds in Tick Tracker, and the number of foreign animal disease herd investigations.
+Method of Calculation: Total the number of index, adjacent, restricted, infested and exposed herds in TexCore, and the number of foreign animal disease herd investigations.

-Data Limitations: Any dramatic change in the number of animals moving through the market system could result in identification of increased number of infected animals and subsequent increased exposure.
+Data Limitations: Any dramatic change in the number of animals moving through the market systemcould result in the identification of an increased number of infected animals and subsequent increased exposure.
 Adjacent testing activity will vary depending on the density of animal populations in areas where disease is detected.
-USDA controls TAHC's access to the SCS system.

-Desired Performance: Lower than target, because it indicates that the agency is finding fewer cases than expected
+Desired Performance: Lower than target, indicates Agency is finding fewer casesthan expected